-20 Lab_2_EMIF
+Figure 20: Opening Lab_2_EMIF.qar

 Click Ok on next prompt.

-Step 3: Setting up the Software
+Step 2.3: Setting up the Software

 In Quartus select Tools Nios II Software Build Tools for Eclipse.
 The default workspace is Ok, just make sure there is no blank spaces in the path.
 If there is anything in the project explorer make sure to delete it.
 Now right click on the project explorer select File>New> Nios II Application and BSP from Template.
 Browse for your SOPC info file by clicking ‘…’.
 The file should be in the main project folder, it’s called ‘DE10_LITE_Qsys.sopcinfo’, name the project ‘Deed’.
 Select Hello World Small from the Template and click Finish.